 Source: European Commission

 Lahti is a city of 120 000 inhabitants in Southern Finland.
-Lahti and the neighboring municipality of Nastola merged in the beginning of 2016.
-The area of Lahti increased over three times and the population by 15 417 residents.
-Now, forests cover more than half of Lahti.
+Lahti and the neighboring municipality of Nastola merged in 2016.
+Lahti’s area increased over three fold and the population by 15 417 residents.
+Now, forests cover over 70% of Lahti (Fig. 1).

-Located in between two capitals, Helsinki and St Petersburg, the City of Lahti has always been an important logistical route and marketplace (Fig. 1).
+Located in between two capitals, Helsinki and St Petersburg, the City of Lahti has always been an important logistical route and marketplace (Map 2).
 Lahti has a special geographical environment and history.
-The ice age formation, the Salpausselkä Ridge, runs through the city from east to west, which is why some of the oldest human settlement remains, in all of Finland, are found in the area.
-The Salpausselkä Ridge provides numerous ecosystem services: large groundwater reservoirs (one of the most valuable in Northern Europe), recreational values for citizens and visitors, and a diversity of biotopes (Fig. 1).
+The Salpausselkä ice age formation, runs through the city from east to west, which is why some of the oldest human settlement remains, in all of Finland, are found there.
+The Salpausselkä Ridge provides numerous ecosystem services: large groundwater reservoirs (one of the most valuable in Northern Europe), recreational values for citizens and visitors, and a diversity of biotopes (Map 1).

 For a long time, Lahti was only a small village linked to the wealthy agricultural municipality of Hollola.
 The last 50 years have proven to be a remarkable growth period for the city.
 After the Second World War, Lahti was growing faster than any other city in Finland.
 The rapid growth of Lahti City was a consequence of the industrialization and urbanization of Finland, during the 1960s and 1970s (Fig. 2), and it created numerous working opportunities, new industries and an economic boom for the area.
 Lahti was known as the “City of Carpenters” in the early 19th century.

 The rapid industrialization and population growth also caused some unpleasant environmental problems.
-The nearby Lake Vesijärvi was badly eutrophicated during 1970-1980, although, the first sewage water treatment plant started functioning in the 1960s.
+Nearby Lake Vesijärvi was badly eutrophicated during 1970-1980, although, the first sewage water treatment plant started functioning in the 1960s.